-The primary mission of the disAbility Resources for Students is to ensure equal access for students with disAbilities to all curricular and co-curricular opportunities offered by Western Washington University. disAbility Resources for students provides disability management counseling, enabling resources and referral information to enrolled students who possess a temporary or permanent disabling condition. disAbility Resources for Students (DRS) is committed to providing services and programs that foster student development at all levels: intellectual, emotional, physical, and social.
-Full participation in all aspects of university life is not only necessary to achieve this holistic development, but encouraged and supported by the DRS team.
+The primary mission of the Disability Access Center (DAC) is to ensure equal access for students with disabilities to all curricular and co-curricular opportunities offered by Western Washington University.
+Disability Access Center provides disability management counseling, enabling resources and referral information to enrolled students who possess a temporary or permanent disabling condition.
+Disability Access Center is committed to providing services and programs that foster student development at all levels: intellectual, emotional, physical, and social.
+Full participation in all aspects of university life is not only necessary to achieve this holistic development, but encouraged and supported by the DAC team.

-- DRS provides reasonable accommodations in compliance with State and Federal laws.
+- DAC provides reasonable accommodations in compliance with State and Federal laws.

 - Students’ records are treated with confidentiality.

-- Students must complete a Needs Assessment with DRS in order to receive services.
+- Students must complete a Needs Assessment with DAC in order to receive services.

-Services and programs offered through disAbility Resources for Students include, but are not limited to:
+Services and programs offered through Disability Access Center include, but are not limited to: